kemitchell/square-one-forms/employee.md

 # All Terms

 These terms, the offer letter referencing them, and the required confidentiality and intellectual property agreement set out all the terms for your offer of employment by the company.
-They replace any other terms about your employment you may have been discussed before, in conversation or in writing.
+They replace any other terms about your employment you may have seen or discussed before, in writing or in conversation.